 Plugins enable you to modify the behavior of WordPress without touching the core code.
 Users can also add tons of extra functions to their website with little or no advance knowledge of programming.

 PHP hooks are used heavily on creating a plugin.
 It’s the technique that allows an application to run a function or class automatically.
 There are two types of hooks — action and filter.
 You’ll need to master both of them to create a working plugin.

-While a lot of popular plugins, such as WooCommerce, Yoast SEO, or Google Analytics Dashboard, are made with complicated programming and hooks, there are tons of simple WordPress plugins that are very useful, like Search & Filter and Easy Google Fonts.
+While a lot of popular plugins, such as WooCommerce, Yoast SEO, or Google Analytics Dashboard, are made with complicated programming and hooks, there are tons of simple WordPress plugins that are very useful, like Search & Filter.

 Widgets are web components that are usually added to websites to give extra content and functions.
 They can be used to access certain pages or parts of a website and provide a quick gateway for a particular feature.

 WordPress comes with default widgets that can be arranged via the dashboard by clicking appearance -> widgets.
-You can also get third-party widgets by installing plugins, such as Simple Page Sidebars or Ninja Forms.
+You can also get third-party widgets by installing plugins, such as Ninja Forms.